youngj3/breakable-toy-venues-events/README.md

   - Run `yarn install`

   - Run `createdb breakable-toy-venues-events_development`

+  - Run `createdb breakable-toy-venues-events_e2e`

   - Navigate to the server folder and run:

     * `yarn migrate:latest`

+    * `yarn run db:e2e:migrate`

     * `yarn db:seed`

   - Navigate to the app root directory and run `yarn dev`

   - Go to `localhost:3000` in a browser to see the app!

+  - For testing:

+    * `yarn run dev:cypress`

+    * Navigate to a new tab in the terminal and run `yarn e2e:open` to select a single test, or to run all tests at once `yarn e2e:run`

 # Technologies Used: